BlaqueDevs/se-assignment-day-4-software-project-management-Code-5-7/README.md

-Sure, let’s break it down into simpler terms:

 ### 1. Why is timely delivery important, and how can project managers meet deadlines?
 Delivering on time keeps clients happy and avoids extra costs.
 Managers can use tools like schedules and regular check-ins to make sure the team stays on track.